Indian President begins West African tour in Benin | Africanews

 Benin and India strengthened their bilateral ties during President Ram Nath Kovind’s official visit to this West African country on Monday.

-After a meeting with his Beninese counterpart, Patrice Talon, several agreements were signed, including a visa waiver agreement and deals on telemedicine and teleeducation.
+After a meeting with his Beninese counterpart, Patrice Talon, several agreements were signed, including a visa waiver agreement and deals on telemedicine and education.

 “I want to retain as an essential announcement, the elements of the agreement we signed, by which India will bring to Benin its experience, medical and educational skills in general”, the Beninese President said.